From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Experiments

 \textbf{Models}.
 We adopt DeiT-Tiny \cite{touvron2021deit} as the student baseline (5.7M parameters, 192 channels, 12 layers).
 The primary teacher is CaiT-S24 \cite{touvron2021cait} (47M parameters, 384 channels, 24 self-attention + 2 class-attention layers).
 We also evaluate generality with DeiT-Small and DeiT3-Small (both 384 channels) in \Cref{sec:generality}.
 All pretrained teachers are loaded from the timm library \cite{rw2019timm}; students are trained from scratch.

 \textbf{Training protocol}.
 We follow the DeiT training recipe \cite{touvron2021deit}.
-All models are trained for 300 epochs with AdamW \cite{loshchilov2019adamw}, base learning rate $5\times 10^{-4}$, weight decay $0.05$, cosine decay schedule \cite{loshchilov2017sgdr}, 5-epoch linear warmup from $1\times 10^{-6}$, and a minimum learning rate of $1\times 10^{-5}$ followed by a 10-epoch cooldown.
+All models are trained for 300 epochs with AdamW \cite{loshchilov2019adamw}, base learning rate $5\times 10^{-4}$, weight decay $0.05$, cosine decay schedule \cite{loshchilov2017sgdr}, 5-epoch linear warmup from $1\times 10^{-6}$.
 The effective batch size is 2048 (512 per GPU on 4$\times$NVIDIA RTX 4090 GPUs).
 We use PyTorch distributed data parallel \cite{paszke2019pytorch}.

-\textbf{Paired experimental design}.
-To clearly isolate the impact of each component, we adopt a paired setup where we vary only one factor at a time: (1) with vs. without feature distillation ($\lambda_{\text{feat}} \in {0, 0.2, 0.3}$); (2) with vs. without logit distillation ($\lambda_{\text{logit}} \in {0, 0.9}$); (3) original student vs. mismatch-guided students (post-hoc projector or explicit width alignment).
-All other hyperparameters are kept fixed, allowing direct attribution of performance differences to the tested design choice.

-\subsection{Main results: reactivating feature-map KD}
+\subsection{Main Results: Reactivating Feature-Map KD}

 We first distill a CaiT-S24 teacher (384-dim) into a DeiT-Tiny student (192-dim).
 Results are summarized in \Cref{tab:main}.